 This great guide to emailing prospective PhD advisers by Dr. Hart at UNSW is worth reading, too (and if it’s paywalled for you just let me know and I will send you a copy).

-I aim to respond to every email from a prospective lab member.
+I aim to respond to every email from a prospective lab member that contains the above information.
 However, I receive a ton of email every day, and occasionally I miss things.
 If you don’t get a response (or out-of-office reply) from me within a week or two, please feel free to email again.